enternity/afflatus/Book/Java/BasicJava.md

 ```java
 WeakReference<StringBuilder> reference = new WeakReference()<new StringBuilder()>;
 ```
+In simple terms, a weak reference to an object from the heap is most likely to not survive after the next garbage collection process

+3. _**Soft Reference**

 # Minimize mutability
 - To make class immutable, we have 5 rules: